 Where to Stay

 There are many hotels in Niagara Falls and they range in price based on location, chain and class.
 There are luxury hotels, charming bed and breakfasts, family resorts, historic suites and budget-friendly motels.
-Rates are highest during the summer (peak season) and tend to be lowest in the winter.
+Rates are highest during the summer (peak season) and tend to be lowest in the winter and early spring.

 Sterling Inn and Spa takes comfort to a new level.
 This luxury boutique hotel is known for their award-winning fine dining restaurant and beautiful suites that cater to couples.